mcm4628/extfamily_institutionalization/README.txt

 		modification is named dat_name.
 	2. The original do file uses the "saveold" command instead of "save".
 You may wish to change this to "save" to use the DTA format current for your version of Stata.
 Saveold uses a backward compatible format, version 13 as of this writing.
+You'll also need to add "" around the file names. i.e. change saveold `dta_name' , replace  -->  save "`dta_name'" , replace
 	3. The original do file opens a log file but does not close it.
 You may wish to add a "log close" to the do file.

 	Also, you may find that the dictionary files are downloaded as "sippxxxx.dct.txt" rather than "sippxxxx.dct".
 If so, you should rename them to remove the ".txt".